dyuk01/blog/_posts/2024-06-12-ValidParantheses.markdown

         """
         brac = []
         for ch in s:
+            # Accept every opening parentheses
             if ch in '[{(':
                 brac.append(ch)
             else:
+                # If closing parentheses don't match with the opening parentheses, or there is no opening parentheses, return False
                 if len(brac) == 0 or (ch == ')' and brac[-1] != '(') or \
                 (ch == '}' and brac[-1] != '{') or \
                 (ch == ']' and brac[-1] != '['):